alkhe/interview/pretty-tree/README.md

 )
 ```

-Please implement the method `pretty_print: Tree<number> -> string` that produces the following output for the trees given above:
+Please implement the method a method with the interface `Tree<number> -> string` that produces the following output for the trees given above:

 ```
    1
  2   3
 4 5 6 7

       1
    2    3
  4   5 6
 7 8 9

       1
  222     55
 3   44 66  777
 ```

+- Rows in the output should have uniform width.
+That is, very row should be as wide as the widest row.
+Fill with spaces as necessary.
+- The `tree` method used above can be found in `tree.js`.
+- Types are provided in `tree.d.ts`.
+- Trees t, u, and v can be found in the test file.